mabruras/sqapi/resources/docs/CONFIGURATION.md

 It is important to note that you are able to overwrite configuration in each plugin.
 So if you need to append information to a topic, you do so by defining it in the plugin config.

+##### Duplicate Topic
+The `database`-topic is quite unique, since sqAPI needs a place to store the status of each received message.

+sqAPI needs a database configuration to store messages, this does not need to be any of the databases used by the plugins.

 ### Packages